ken-de-nigerian/payments-router/docs/webhooks.md

 **OPay Dashboard:**
 - Go to: OPay Business Dashboard → Webhooks
 - Add URL: `https://yourdomain.com/payments/webhook/opay`
-- OPay uses RSA signature (SHA256) validation
+- OPay uses HMAC SHA-256 signature validation
 - Ensure `OPAY_PUBLIC_KEY` is set in your `.env` file

 **Mollie Dashboard:**
 - Go to: Developers → Webhooks
 - Add URL: `https://yourdomain.com/payments/webhook/mollie`
 - Select payment events you want to receive
+- Copy the webhook secret and set it as `MOLLIE_WEBHOOK_SECRET` in your `.env` file
-- **Note:** Mollie doesn't use signature-based webhook validation.
-PayZephyr automatically fetches payment details from the Mollie API to verify webhooks.
+- **Note:** If `MOLLIE_WEBHOOK_SECRET` is not configured, PayZephyr automatically fetches payment details from the Mollie API to verify webhooks (fallback method)
 - Ensure `MOLLIE_API_KEY` is set in your `.env` file

 **Important:**